 The Paediatric Neurology team at Narayana Health is composed of highly skilled and experienced neurologists who provide compassionate, comprehensive neurology treatment for children and adolescents with diseases of the nervous system.
-The team's scope is vast and covers both simple nervous issues and more complex neurological disorders such as those stemming from birth defects and genetic disorders such as autism and epilepsy.
+The team's scope is vast and covers both simple nervous system issues and more complex neurological disorders such as those stemming from birth defects and genetic disorders such as autism and epilepsy.
 Autism is a birth defect but with the advancement in science, autism treatment in India is now possible.

-With allied medical specialists on hand and modern medical infrastructure, Narayana Health provides its patients with best possible treatment such as epilepsy treatment in India for neurological disorders.
+With allied medical specialists on hand and modern medical infrastructure, Narayana Health provides children with the best possible treatment such as epilepsy treatment in India for neurological disorders

 Some of the common paediatric neurological diseases treated by NH include-